esnet/pond/README.md

     var data = event.data(); // {"value":18}
     var timestamp = event.timestamp().getTime(); //1400425948000

+Although the TimeSeries is immuatable itself, you can `slice(begin, end)` the TimeSeries.
+It will return a new TimeSeries with reference just to the Events that were left after the slice.
+The result represents a portion of this TimeSeries from begin up to but not including end.

 ### Comparing series

 One of the nice things about the TimeSeries representation in Pond is that it is built on top of immutable data structures.
 As a result, determining if a series is different from before is trivial.